Bahía Bustamante

 Local Transportation

-Once you arrive in Bahía Bustamante, the best way to explore the area is on foot.
-The village is small and easily navigable.
-If you want to venture further, renting a bicycle is a popular option.
-It allows you to cover more ground while enjoying the fresh sea breeze.
+Once in Bahía Bustamante, the village’s compact size makes it easy to explore on foot.
+For those looking to venture further, renting a bicycle is a popular option, allowing you to enjoy the fresh sea breeze while covering more ground.

 Accommodation